Anton Drexler

 Anton Drexler (13 June 1884 – 24 February 1942) was a German far-right political agitator for the Völkisch movement in the 1920s.
-He founded the pan-German and anti-Semitic German Workers' Party (DAP), the antecedent of the Nazi Party (NSDAP).
+He founded the German Workers' Party (DAP), the pan-German and anti-Semitic antecedent of the Nazi Party (NSDAP).
 Drexler mentored his successor in the NSDAP, Adolf Hitler, during his early years in politics.

 Early life

 Born in Munich, Drexler was a machine-fitter before becoming a railway toolmaker and locksmith in Berlin.
 He is believed to have been disappointed with his income, and to have played the zither in restaurants to supplement his earnings.
 Drexler did not serve in the armed forces during World War I because he was deemed physically unfit for service.

 Politics

 During World War I, Drexler joined the German Fatherland Party, a short-lived far-right party active during the last phase of the war, which played a significant role in the emergence of the stab-in-the-back myth and the defamation of certain politicians as the "November Criminals".

 In March 1918, Drexler founded a branch of the Free Workers' Committee for a Good Peace (Der Freie Arbeiterausschuss für einen guten Frieden) league.
 Karl Harrer, a journalist and member of the Thule Society, convinced Drexler and several others to form the Political Workers' Circle (Politischer Arbeiter-Zirkel) in 1918.
 The members met periodically for discussions about nationalism and antisemitism.